Choosing Cases (Expert Mode)

 When in Expert Mode (the checkbox in the upper-right corner) there are many more choices for how the database can be searched.

 The "Onset Delay" is the number of days between the vaccination date and the onset date.
-There are three other dates in the database: the date of death, the date the event was submitted to VAERS, and the date the event appeared in VAERS.
+There are three other dates in the database: the date of death, the date the case was submitted to VAERS, and the date the case appeared in VAERS.
 In Expert Mode, there are nine additional delays that can be tabulated, graphed, or used in selection, or used in sorting:

 In Expert Mode, this advanced delay selection dialog appears in Section 4 of the search form (Event Characteristics):